Why Your First Improv Class Shouldn’t Be Scary

 When you realize the room celebrates the imperfections, the fear melts away.

-Your first improv class focuses on things anyone can learn:
+Your first class focuses on improv skills anyone can learn:

 • Listening